extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Network Essentials Actions
 ==========================

-This is a reference documentation for Network Essentials Actions and Workflows to automate VDX and SLX switches.
+This is a reference documentation for Network Essentials Automation Suite actions and workflows to automate VDX and SLX switches.
 These actions can be used as independent actions, or as part of a more complex workflow. :doc:`Actions</actions>` can be manually triggered, or they can be tied to :doc:`sensors </sensors>` using rules.